 Variable suppression: Drop a variable from the dataset entirely.

 It can also happen as a result of a condition: Conditional Nulling means replacing data entries with zeros based on a condition.
-For example, entries in a column “Customer Feedback” could be nullified if the customer feedback was negative (Raghunathan 2013).
+For example, entries in the column “Customer Feedback” could be nullified if the customer feedback was negative (Raghunathan 2013).

 Another example is the replacement of credit card number values with XXX.
 In the credit card example, the application of the character masking technique can be partial, hence only the first 9 numbers are replaced.
 Further, the overall number of characters stays the same, hence: XXXX XXXX XXXX 1234.